 The Norwegian Industrial Property Office (NIPO) has developed new software enabling our larger customers to automatically upload or submit cases they wish to renew.
 You can upload an Excel file or XML file with a number of cases so that you can renew several cases without typing the case numbers one by one.
-The file may include both patent, trademarks and designs, and you can upload a maximum of 1000 cases per domain (patent, trademark or design) in one single file.
+The file may include both patent, trademarks and designs, and you can upload a maximum of 999 cases in one single file.

 The file must be built on a structure defined in the template or the XML schemas you find on this page.
 The advantage is faster, simpler and more cost efficient system integration and more effective use of the service.